Summer Programs 2023

 Children will experience the joy of confidence-building while undertaking outdoor adventures and connecting with nature!
 Activities at Outdoor Adventurers camp are designed to revitalize the link between children and nature while providing tools and knowledge for growth.
 Children will be encouraged to try new things and challenged to build their skills alongside friends.
 Children will explore woodworking, tree climbing, catching fish, descending a repelling hill, and more!
 While adventuring, children will strengthen their connection to nature, friends, and themselves.

-Led by Master Teacher Monica Shire & Lead Teachers Kristen Chandler and Polly Lung
+Led by the Lab School teachers Monica Shire, Kristen Chandler, and Polly Lung

 Hours: 9:00am to 12:00pm